bmolnar91/workbook/module_web_with_python.md

 #### What is HTTPS?

-Hypertext Transfer Protocol Secure (HTTPS) is the secure version of HTTP, which is the primary protocol used to send data between a web browser and a website.
+**Hypertext Transfer Protocol Secure (HTTPS)** is the secure version of HTTP, which is the primary protocol used to send data between a web browser and a website.

 HTTPS is **encrypted** in order to increase security of data transfer.
 Any website, especially those that require login credentials, should use HTTPS.
 In modern web browsers such as Chrome, websites that do not use HTTPS are marked differently than those that are.

 Technically speaking, HTTPS is not a separate protocol from HTTP.
-It is simply using _**TLS/SSL** encryption_ over the HTTP protocol.
-HTTPS occurs based upon the transmission of TLS/SSL certificates, which verify that a particular provider is who they say they are.
+It is simply using **TLS/SSL encryption** over the HTTP protocol.
+HTTPS occurs based upon the transmission of **TLS/SSL certificates**, which verify that a particular provider is who they say they are.

+Does HTTPS use Asymmetric or Symmetric encryption?
+In short:

+The best answer is that it does both.
+TLS uses **asymmetric encryption to first establish identity** of one or both parties.
+Secondly, it uses **asymmetric encryption to exchange a key to a _symmetric_ cipher**.
+So asymmetric is **only used during the initial setup of communication (TLS-SSL handshake)**.

+**Symmetric encryption** which is **used through the rest** is faster and more efficient with large amounts of data transfer.
+The keys are smaller which is generally why it's faster, but it's algorithm is also easier to process.

 #### What is encryption and decryption?

 Encryption is a way of **scrambling** data so that only authorized parties can understand the information.
-In technical terms, it is the process of _converting plaintext to ciphertext_.
-In simpler terms, encryption takes readable data and alters it so that it _appears random_.
+In technical terms, it is the process of **converting plaintext to ciphertext**.
+In simpler terms, encryption takes readable data and alters it so that it **appears random**.

 Encryption requires the use of an **encryption key**: a set of mathematical values that both the sender and the recipient of an encrypted message know.